PatrykZarzycki/Cpp-sfml-simple-game/README.md

-# Cpp-sfml-simple-game-engine
+# Cpp-sfml-simple-game
-A simple game engine inspired by Stardew Valley, developed as a programming class project at the university
+A simple game inspired by Stardew Valley, developed as a programming class project at the university